rust-lang/rust-wiki-backup/Note-RFC-process.md

 Many changes can be reviewed after-the-fact, or via bugs or the usual code-review mechanisms of github.

-Some changes are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the core developers (those with administrative access to the mozilla/rust repository).
+Some changes are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the **core developers** (those with administrative access to the `mozilla/rust` repository, currently: andreasgal, BrendanEich, brson, catamorphism, dherman, erickt, graydon, jdm, jruderman, lht, marijnh, nikomatsakis, pcwalton).

 ## When you need to follow this process